 Definition: A sociopath is defined as someone who is suffering from Antisocial Personality Disorder.
 Sociopaths show a pervasive pattern of disregard for the rights and feelings of others.

 While it's common to think of sociopaths as criminals, even killers, such behavior isn't essential to the diagnosis of Antisocial Personality Disorder.
-The proposed criteria for the upcoming DSM-5 include that the patient must be 18 or older and have shown cerain behaviors consistently over time and circumstances.
+The criteria include that the patient must be 18 or older and have shown certain behaviors consistently over time and circumstances.

 Here's a look at the personality traits that psychiatrists consider when diagnosing this condition:

 1. Required: Self functioning that is:

 - Egocentric, getting self-esteem from power, personal gain or pleasure; and/or